kapitanov/blog/content/posts/pacelc-theorem/index.md

 I would like to note one point, important for completeness.

 In the CAP theorem, we speak about strong consistency (linearizability) only.
-However, in the PACELS theorem, the consistency is a spectrum - from strong consistency to eventual consistency.
+However, in the PACELC theorem, the consistency is a spectrum - from strong consistency to eventual consistency.
 And eventual consistency is non-binary - there are different degrees of eventual consistency:

 - Ensuring that N-1 nodes might serve the stale data for some time is a weaker form of eventual consistency.